 In our previous tutorial, How to Shoot HDR, I explained the process of taking bracketed photos for conversion to High Dynamic Range (HDR) images.
-This lesson will explore the process of creating a single HDR image from a series of bracketed exposures, using Adobe Lightroom®, Photoshop® and Aurora HDR software from Macphun.
+This lesson will explore the process of creating a single HDR image from a series of bracketed exposures, using Adobe Lightroom®, Photoshop®, and Luminar Neo.

 Before starting, you'll need photos, of course.
 If you haven't yet captured bracketed photos for your HDR images, see the tutorial linked above to learn how.
 Once you've captured the images, download them to your computer for processing.
 Then follow the instructions below for the application you choose.
 Remember that for the best results, you'll want to use the RAW files from your camera.

 Don't know which software to use?
 We advise you to try Luminar Neo.
 Its unique tools will help you create the perfect HDR image with HDR Merge Extension and take advantage of other excellent features, such as AI upscaling.

 HDR photography is a technique that enables to capture a wide range of brightness levels in a single image.
 You need to bracket pictures, which means taking multiple photos of the same scene at different exposure levels.
 With the help of specialized HDR software, like Luminar Neo or Adobe Photoshop, photographers can merge several images into HDR images with greater detail, tonal range, and color accuracy than a single picture could capture.
 This is done by using the tone mapping function, which allows you to lighten up photos, and adjust the image's brightness, contrast, and saturation to achieve the desired result.
 You can also try AI image sharpening to make the picture even better.
 Many online tutorials and courses are available to help users learn how to HDR a pic, which covers everything from photo techniques to post-processing.
 With practice and dedication, anyone can create stunning images that showcase the beauty of the world around us.